 Myles Goodrich is seventh-generation descendent of Amos Whittlesy Abbott (1790-1875) and Betsey (Knight) Abbott (1794-1874) who lived on the original farm.
 Myles was born and raised on the farm.
 Myles received the Young Dairyman of the Year distinction from the American Jersey Cattle Association in 1993.
 In 2013, Myles and his wife, Rhonda, purchased Walter and Sally’s ownership interest in the dairy.

 The sale of quality Jerseys from outstanding cow families became a focal point of Molly Brook around 1980.
 The Jerseys raised on Molly Brook are prodigious producers known internationally for their genetics that started with a cow named Molly Brook Fascinator Flower.
+Flower’s descendants can be found across the United States and all around the world in countries like Denmark, England, Australia, South Africa, New Zealand, Canada, Japan, Brazil, Guatemala, Uruguay, and Indonesia to name a few.

 The Goodrich’s welcome visitors from all over the world to see the cows and enjoy the land.
-Visitors are always welcome.